Shinga13/voting-bot/DOCUMENTATION.md

 ### Parameters
 - `title` (required): Title of the vote, will be shown at the top of the embed.
 Must be unique among the currently active votes, as it is used to reference the vote internally and in commands.
 - `subject`(required): Description or question of the vote shown on the embed.
 This text informs voters what they are voting for.
 May contain links or other Discord formatting.
 - `start` (required): Time and date at which the vote will be opened.
-Given in "Unix Seconds".
+Given as ISO 8601 formatted time string.
 May be in the past, in which case the vote will be opened instantly.
-- `end` (required): Time and date at which the vote will end.
-Given in "Unix Seconds".
+- `end` (required): Time and date at which the vote will end.Given as ISO 8601 formatted time string.
 Must be after the given start time and in the future.

 # vote-manage